belieflab/api/README.md

 ### Keep all raw item level responses
 > in addition to computing composite, mean, total scores, etc.

+### Rename the attention check variable
+e.g., `rgpts_attention_check`

 ### Always check for duplicate entries
 By invoking the appropriate helper function in `fn/`
 ```
 source("fn/checkDuplicates.R")
 checkQualitricsDuplicates(rgpts)
 ```
-Report any duplicates to  joshua.kenney@yale.edu so that he can fix them in the Qualtrics database
+Report any duplicates to  your data manager so they can fix them in the database.

-### Rename the attention check variable
-e.g., `rgpts_attention_check`